jeffreyhwatson/nlp_sentiment_project/README.md

 F1 is a mix of both precision and recall, so the interpretation of the results is more easily given in terms of recall and precision.
 - From the confusion matrix we see that the baseline model is classifying everything as the majority class, which was expected.
 - No tweets were correctly classified as negative, so the recall score for this model is 0.
-- No tweets were classified as negative, so the precision score (the proportion of tweets classified as negative that were truly negative) is be 0 as well.
+- No tweets were classified as negative, so the precision score (the proportion of tweets classified as negative that were truly negative) is 0 as well.
 ***
 ## First Simple Model:
 A first simple model was created from a pipeline consisting of a TFIDF vectorizer and a logistic regression classifier.
-Logistic regression was  chosen a the first model because of its speed and ease of interpretability.
+Logistic regression was chosen as the first model because of its speed and ease of interpretability.

 ![graph18](./reports/figures/baseline_cm.png)

-<font size="4"> Scores: F1 = 0.14, Recall = .08, Precision = .85</font>
+<font size="4"> Scores: F1 = .14, Recall = .08, Precision = .85</font>

 ### Score Interpretation
 Since F1 is a mix of both precision and recall, the interpretation of the results is more easily described in terms of recall and precision.